krismakesstuff/shift/README.md

 demo videos: https://www.youtube.com/watch?v=JzvFm5qHVag&list=PLiuKEx-WKKKZu05uo1tQpQ7bexYUBEdnx

-#### how to use:
+#### How to use:
-- Drop an audio file and/or turn on your mic by clicking "mic".
+1. Drop an audio file and/or turn on your mic by clicking "mic".
     - Make sure to use headphones while using the mic to avoid feedback.
-- Find a sound you like
+2. Find an effect setting you like
-- record the audio in real-time by clicking "record".
+3. Record the audio in real-time by clicking "record".
 When you stop recording, you'll be prompted to download the audio file.
+    - Note: On Safari it's an .mp4, on everything else it's a .wav.

-#### signal flow diagram:
+#### Signal Flow diagram:
 <img src="./shift-signalflow.drawio.svg">